Close Banner

 The queue for the Studio Tour is relatively simple.
 As you walk through the line for the ride, you can see various iconic movie posters and special pre-ride footage playing on small TV screens overhead.
 Nonetheless, the amount of time you'll wait in this queue can vary drastically based on the time of year (and even the time of day) you visit.

 In the summer, the Studio Tour is a hot commodity at the park.
 To stay out of the harsh SoCal sun (and rest the flippers), most frog families hop over to the Studio Tour for 60 minutes of relaxation.
 Throughout the rest of the year, the wait for this ride tends to be shorter.
-We recommend getting in the queue for the Studio Tour either in the morning, late evening or around the park's closing time to experience the shortest wait.
+We recommend getting in the queue for the Studio Tour either in the morning, late evening or before the last tram of the day to experience the shortest wait.

-If you want to bypass the standby lines in the park, or just specifically for the Studio Tour, there are a few special options you can explore.
+If you want to bypass the line for the Studio Tour, there are a few special options you can explore.

 Universal Express and Express Unlimited

-With the Universal Express Pass, guests can enjoy admission to the park AND one-time (per day) front-of-the-line access to each attraction (excluding Mario Kart: Bowser’s Challenge) and seated show, and one-time (per day) reservation-free entry into Super Nintendo World when Virtual Line reservations are required to enter the land.
+With the Universal Express Pass, guests can enjoy admission to the park AND one-time (per day) front-of-the-line access to each attraction (excluding Mario Kart: Bowser’s Challenge) and seated show.
+The Express Pass also includes one-time (per day) reservation-free entry into Super Nintendo World when Virtual Line reservations are required to enter the land.

 Want to take it a step further?
 At the gate, you can upgrade your Express Pass to an Express Unlimited Pass!
 This will provide you with unlimited front-of-the-line privileges for all attractions and shows.
 It also provides one-time (per day) access to Super Nintendo World.
 Keep in mind that both the Express Pass and Unlimited Express Pass do not include access to the ride in the land, Mario Kart: Bowser's Challenge.